About the Fellows

-The Whitburn Center for Governance and Policy Research is pleased to announce the inaugural request for proposals for the Whitburn Fellowship Program.
-Two fellows will be selected to support the mission of the Whitburn Center, which is to conduct nonpartisan, practical, applied research focused on evaluating and improving governance, professional management, and public policy in Wisconsin and beyond.
+The Whitburn Fellowship Program is designed to support public service leaders advancing the mission of the Whitburn Center, which is to conduct nonpartisan, practical, applied research focused on evaluating and improving governance, professional management, and public policy in Wisconsin and beyond.